diacode/diacode-website/source/blog/2016-02-25-trello-clone-with-phoenix-and-react-pt-11.html.markdown

 Just as we did with the lists, lets first focus on rendering the cards form.
-Basically we take the same approach of rendering or not the form using a `prop` passed by the main board component, and dispatching an action to change that sate property.
+Basically we take the same approach of rendering or not the form using a `prop` passed by the main board component, and dispatching an action to change that state property.

 <img src="https://diacode-blog.s3-eu-west-1.amazonaws.com/2016/02/card_form.jpg"/>